Understanding The 4 Main Commercial Real Estate Investing Strategies

 - Amount of leverage and debt used (how much do they borrow for the deal?)

-- Physical condition of the property – great condition, will need repair soon, poor, or needs significant rehab now
+- The physical condition of the property – great condition, will need repair soon, poor, or needs significant rehab now

 - Property location (the market) and tenant demand